-Grade 7 content can be adapted to lower grades.
+Grade 7 content can easily be adapted up or down.

 STEP 1: Print off the character sheets from Peril in Pinebrook.
 Place students in groups of 4 and ensure each student within their groups has a different character.
 If groups are larger, it's ok if some characters are duplicated.